splawrie/TriviaGame/README.md

 # TriviaGame

 There are 10 questions to be answered.
 You have 120 seconds to answer them all by clicking on the correct radio button.
+Link to the Trivia game is https://splawrie.github.io/TriviaGame/

 To start the quiz click the Start Button.